OtakuFreak13/OtakuFreak13/README.md

 I have studied Games and Software engineering for over 5 years and been employed as a DevOps engineer since August of 2022.
 Using mainly .Net and C# but some other languages such as JavaScript are not uncommon.
 During my studies I used mostly C++, but also C, Assembly, and a bunch of other things as well.

+Have some experience with Godot, Unreal and Unity as well, mostly during University projects.
+But not as much as I would have liked.

 Since most of my university projects had to be private and I can't use my private Github account for my work, with my current company, it might seem a bit empty here.
 But hope that doesn't discourage anyone.

 * 🌍  I'm based in Karlskrona, Sweden